 The Psalter is an extremely important part of the church with its prayers, songs, emotions, and doctrine.
 During the early church and the sixteenth century Protestant Reformation, the Psalms were almost exclusively sung in the churches.
 Psalm 1 is the prologue or introduction of the whole book, and has been rightly called the “father of all wisdom psalms.”

 Scriptures often speak of two ways.
 Israel’s obedience to God’s covenant leads to blessings, but disobedience leads to curses (Deut 28:1-2, 15).
 Abraham looked forward to a city whose designer and builder is God, while Lot chose to dwell in worldly cities (Heb 11:10; Gen 13:12).
 Elijah made the Israelites choose between serving God and serving Baal (1 Kgs 18:21).
 Jesus preached two contrasting ways: the wide gate and easy road that lead to destruction, and the narrow gate and hard road that lead to life (Matt 7:13-14).
-Jesus also taught that his disciples that they either serve God or money (Matt 6:24).
+Jesus also taught his disciples that they either serve God or money (Matt 6:24).

 Psalm 1 typifies all the wisdom Psalms and Proverbs that talk about two ways: the way of the righteous, and the way of the wicked.
 Today, we will consider three things concerning the contrast between the righteous and the wicked:

 1. Their Distinguishing Marks

 2. Their Identities

 The psalm begin in verse 1 with a description of what the righteous man is not: he is not like the wicked man.
 What marks distinguish the righteous from the wicked?